-Commenter EIS Subject Comment Verbatim or Comment Summary for example the Mercury TMDL Development for the Willamette River Basin (Oregon) Technical Support Document.
-U.S. EPA Region 10 Environmental Impacts Describe how Clean Water Act (CWA) antidegradation requirements will be met.
-U.S. EPA Region 10 Environmental Impacts Describe alternatives effects on sediment loads in reservoirs: characteristics, location, transport; physical and chemical characteristics throughout the affected watershed.
-U.S. EPA Region 10 Environmental Impacts Though no CWA 404 permit is issued for discharges associated with Corps civil works projects, we recommend that the admin record demonstrate and document compliance with CWA Section 404(b)(1) guidelines for disposal sites for discharges or dredged or fill material into waters of the United States (WOTUS).
+Торіс Commenter Comment Environmental Impacts US EPA Region 10 Describe alternatives effects on sediment loads in reservoirs: characteristics, location, transport; physical and chemical characteristics throughout the affected watershed.

+Commenter Comment US EPA Region 10 Though no CWA 404 permit is issued for discharges associated with Corps civil works projects, we recommend that the admin record demonstrate and document compliance with CWA Section 404(b)(1) guidelines for disposal sites for discharges or dredged or fill material into WOTUS.
 Identification of LEDPA is achieved by performing an alternatives analysis that estimates the direct, secondary, and cumulative impacts to jurisdictional waters resulting from each alternative considered.
 An alternative is practicable if it is available and capable of being done after taking into consideration cost, existing technology, and logistics.
 The admin record should be sufficiently detailed to identify the LEDPA.
 Under the guidelines, discharges of dredged or fill material are not permitted if they will cause or contribute to significant degradation of WOTUS.
-Guidelines establish specific approaches to evaluate effects on: human health or welfare; the life stages of aquatic life, other wildlife dependent on aquatic environment; aquatic ecosystem diversity, productivity, and stability; recreational, aesthetic, and economic values.
-U.S. EPA Region 10 Environmental Impacts Consider adverse and disproportionate impacts to minority and low-income populations regarding exposure to environmental hazards.
-U.S. EPA Region 10 Environmental Impacts Discuss reasonably foreseeable effects on changes in climate on the proposed project and project area including on long-term infrastructure to inform development of measures to improve the resiliency of the proposed project.
+Guidelines establish specific approaches to evaluate effects on: human health or welfare; the life stages of aquatic life, other wildlife dependent on aquatic environment; aquatic ecosystem diversity, productivity and stability; recreational, aesthetic, and economic values.

+Торіс Commenter Comment Environmental Impacts US EPA Region 10 Consider adverse and disproportionate impacts to minority and low-income populations re: exposure by minority and low-income populations to environmental hazard and human health or environmental impacts on minority and low-income populations.
+EIS General US EPA Region 10 Describe tribal consultation in terms of identifying affected tribes, notification, tribal input, and follow-up to demonstrate consistency with EO 13175.
+EIS General US EPA Region 10 Show evidence that basic steps for effective public involvement have been taken.
+Environmental Impacts US EPA Region 10 Discuss reasonably foreseeable effects on changes in climate on the proposed project and project area including on long-term infrastructure to inform development of measures to improve the resiliency of the proposed project.
 If climatic changes exacerbate environmental impacts of the project, consider these impacts in the EIS.

-U.S. EPA Region 10 Environmental Impacts Evaluate and disclose air quality implications from power production-each alternative will fit differently into the energy production portfolio of the Northwest.
+Торіс Commenter Comment Environmental Impacts US EPA Region 10 Evaluate and disclose air quality implications from power production- each alternative will fit differently into the energy production portfolio of the Northwest.
 The EIS should consider the emissions associated with various configurations, and articulate assumptions about how and from where power would be sourced in the absence of hydropower production.
-Evaluate emissions associated with maintenance dredging operations at the dams; and emissions associated with internal combustion engines used in operations and maintenance.
+Evaluate emissions associated with maintenance dredging operations at the dams; and emissions associated with Environmental Impacts US EPA Region 10 internal combustion engines used in O&M. Utilize project-specific thresholds for level of impact and apply to EIS analysis of environmental impacts as a strategy for meeting the intent of CEQ's NEPA regs.
+EIS General US EPA Region 10 Include a statement of purpose and need consistent with implementing regulations for NEPA and involve interested agencies and stakeholders in the development of the P&N statement.